Guide to the Collection

 IV.
 Maps, 1825-1889

-Maps from 1825-1889, contain printed and manuscript maps and survey plans collected by Henry D. Minot used for his work in the railroad industry, including real estate and property surveys of mid-western and western states, some with proposed railroad lines drawn by Minot.
-Also included are maps of specific towns and prior to incorporation and surveys of properties and estates in Massachusetts, particularly in the Boston area.
+Maps from 1825-1889 contain printed and manuscript maps and survey plans collected by Henry D. Minot and used for his work in the railroad industry, including real estate and property surveys of mid-western and western states, some with proposed railroad lines drawn by Minot.
+Also included are maps of specific towns prior to incorporation and surveys of properties and estates in Massachusetts, particularly in the Boston area.